cb1kenobi/snooplogg/README.md

 Real talk.
 SnoopLogg is dope, but it's not the best solution for things such as logging HTTP server requests and web browser console is not supported (yet).
-For CLI apps and libaries, SnoopLogg is the shiz.
+For CLI apps and libraries, SnoopLogg is the shiz.

 # Features